cosmos/cosmos-sdk/docs/learn/advanced/01-transactions.md

 ```

 2. Use `txFactory` to Construct and Serialise the Transaction:
-Replace the manual setup of `TxBuilder` with `txFactory` to configure and sign the transaction.
+Use `txFactory` to configure and sign the transaction.

 ```go
 // initialise `txFactory` with configuration